Pat Metheny

 Patrick Bruce Metheny (/məˈθiːni/ mə-THEE-nee; born August 12, 1954) is an American jazz guitarist and composer.

-He is the leader of the Pat Metheny Group and is also involved in duets, solo works, and other side projects.
+He was the leader of the Pat Metheny Group (1977–2010) and continues to work in various small-combo, duet, and solo settings, as well as other side projects.
 His style incorporates elements of progressive and contemporary jazz, latin jazz, and jazz fusion.
-Metheny has three gold albums and 20 Grammy Awards and is the only person to have won Grammys in 10 categories.
-He is the younger brother of jazz flugelhornist Mike Metheny.
+He has three gold albums and 20 Grammy Awards, and is the only person to have won Grammys in 10 categories.

 Biography

 Early years and education

 Metheny was born in Lee's Summit, Missouri.
 His father Dave played trumpet, his mother Lois sang, and his maternal grandfather Delmar was a professional trumpeter.
-Metheny's first instrument was trumpet, which he was taught by his brother, Mike.
-His brother, father, and grandfather played trios together at home.
+Metheny's first instrument was the trumpet, which he was taught by his brother, Mike.
+Pat's brother, father, and grandfather played trios together at home.
 His parents were fans of Glenn Miller and swing music.
-They took Metheny to concerts to hear Clark Terry and Doc Severinsen, but they had little respect for guitar.
-Metheny's interest in guitar increased around 1964 when he saw The Beatles perform on TV.
+They took Pat to concerts to hear Clark Terry and Doc Severinsen, but they had little respect for guitar.
+Pat's interest in guitar increased around 1964 when he saw the Beatles perform on TV.
 For his 12th birthday, his parents allowed him to buy a guitar, which was a Gibson ES-140 3/4.

-Metheny's life changed after hearing the album Four & More by Miles Davis.
+Pat Metheny's life changed after hearing the album Four & More by Miles Davis.
 Soon after, he was captivated by Wes Montgomery's album Smokin' at the Half Note which was released in 1965.
-He cites the Beatles, Miles Davis, and Wes Montgomery as having the biggest impact on his music.
+He cites the Beatles, Miles Davis, and Montgomery as having the biggest impact on his music.

-When he was 15, he won a scholarship from Down Beat magazine to a one-week jazz camp where he was mentored by guitarist Attila Zoller, who then invited Metheny to New York City to see guitarist Jim Hall and bassist Ron Carter.
+When he was 15, Metheny won a scholarship from Down Beat magazine to a one-week jazz camp where he was mentored by guitarist Attila Zoller, who then invited him to New York City to meet guitarist Jim Hall and bassist Ron Carter.

-While playing at a club in Kansas City, he was approached by Bill Lee, a dean at the University of Miami, and offered a scholarship.
+While playing at a club in Kansas City, Metheny was approached by Bill Lee, a dean at the University of Miami, and offered a scholarship.
 After less than a week at college, Metheny realized that playing guitar all day during his teens had left him unprepared for classes.
-He admitted this to Lee, who offered him a job to teach instead with the rank of Professor, as the school had recently introduced electric guitar as a course of study.
+He admitted this to Lee, who offered him a job to teach as a professor, as the school had recently introduced electric guitar as a course of study.

-He moved to Boston to teach at the Berklee College of Music with jazz vibraphonist Gary Burton and established a reputation as a prodigy.
+He moved to Boston in the early 1970s to teach at the Berklee College of Music under the supervision of jazz vibraphonist Gary Burton and established a reputation as a prodigy.
+He appeared on Burton's studio recordings, from Ring in 1974 to Passengers in 1977.